solo-io/gloo/docs/content/installation/advanced_configuration/session_affinity.md

 ### Requirements

-- Kubernetes cluster with Gloo installed
+- Kubernetes cluster with Gloo Edge installed
 - At least two nodes in the cluster.
-- Permission to deploy a DaemonSet and edit Gloo resources.
+- Permission to deploy a DaemonSet and edit Gloo Edge resources.

 ### Deploy a sample app in a DaemonSet